 Benjamin Grosvenor in recital

-The masterly young British pianist takes Schumann as his starting point for a musical journey through three different gateways into the Russian soul.
+The masterly young British pianist takes Schumann as his starting point for a musical journey through three very different conceptions of virtuosity.

 Magdalena Kožená and Yefim Bronfman in recital